-Maintaining 1.5 metres distance between employees and guests is essential to prevent the spread of coronavirus (COVID-19).
+Maintaining 1.5 metres distance between employees and guests is essential to prevent the spread of COVID-19.

-Under Directions from the Victorian Chief Health Officer, workplaces may also be required to comply with particular density quotient rules for shared spaces.
+Under directions issued by the Victorian CHO, workplaces may be required to comply with particular density quotient rules.

 In consultation with employees and independent contractors, employers should develop a plan to ensure physical distancing is maintained.

 The advice below may include activities that may not be permissible.
-Employers should check what activities are permissible on the DHHS website.
+Employers should check what activities are permissible on the DH website.